-The 329 pages of material are collected in a PDF file of 30 Mb and can now be downloaded by anyone interested from Tactical Air Command's website at this address:
+The 329 pages of material can now be downloaded by anyone interested from Tactical Air Command's website at this address:

 We say goodbye to the history enthusiasts at FLYHIS, who told riveting stories of fast?flying radar echoes from the time when they had less advanced equipment to work with.
 But I'll have to save these and other accounts for another time.

 On to Tactical Air Command's new building beside the old bunker from the Second World War that housed TAC for many years.
 New setting up of cameras and lights, etc and more recording.
 Amongst other things I've brought along a video clip taken by Leo Nygaard in Odense on 15 September 1996, and some of us look through it and comment.
 Can it be a helicopter, a balloon, a…?
 We don't reach any conclusion.

 The mobile phone rings several times during the course of the day.
 Amongst others TV2 News in Odense, who would like to know the possibility of an interview.
 They've also sent a cameraman to TAC to shoot some background clips for a piece on the 10 pm news.
 I refer them locally to Leo Nygaard, as it's important to get his video shown to a wide audience in the vain hope that someone can come forward with a good and serious suggestion as to what he and his wife had filmed that September day in 1996.